 Affordable.
 Features a medicine cup and nightlight.
 Produces steam for up to 24 hours thanks to the 1.5 gallon capacity.

 Large, bulky design.
 Not designed for the direct inhalation of steam.

 If you've ever knelt over a bowl of steaming hot water while suffering from a cold, you know that steam inhalation has its benefits.
 But what if we told you there is a simpler, less awkward way of inhaling steam?

 With a steam inhaler, you get the benefits of hovering over a steaming bowl without all the hassle.
 Plus, the steam is targeted toward the places you need it, which makes it more effective.

-The product matrix at the top of this page provides information about our top five steam inhaler choices.
+Check out our top five steam inhaler choices to determine what one is best for your needs.
 If you want in-depth information about what to look for in a steam inhaler, please continue reading this shopping guide.
-We’ll tell you what you need to know!

 Here are some of the main reasons people buy steam inhalers for home use.